keenon/nimblephysics/www/docs/working-with-addbiomechanics-data.rst

 You can then open a browser to `http://localhost:8080 <http://localhost:8080>`_ to see the skeleton in the GUI.

 But that's not very interesting, because it's just a skeleton in a neutral pose.
 Let's also load and render some motion data!
-To do that, we will use the :code:`loadFrames` method on :code:`SubjectOnDisk`, which will load (as many as we request) :code:`Frame` objects from the B3D file.
+To do that, we will use the :code:`readFrames` method on :code:`SubjectOnDisk`, which will load (as many as we request) :code:`Frame` objects from the B3D file.
 The :code:`Frame` objects contain all the information about the skeleton's state at that frame, and contain information for each processing pass separately.
 If we do this in a loop, we can animate the skeleton in the GUI!